Windows XP won't load and gives an error. Windows won't boot, what should I do? Recovering boot files

 Standard window with license agreement.
 We need to accept it by pressing the "F8" key.

-After that, we can observe a very interesting inscription at the bottom of the screen:
+After this, we can see a very interesting inscription at the bottom of the screen:

-It is precisely at this stage that the OS from the distribution kit on the disk determines whether it can be used to restore already installed copy Windows?
-Those.
-Are these two systems from the same series/batch?
+It is at this stage that the OS from the distribution kit on the disk determines whether it can be used to restore the installed copy Windows?
+Those. - Are these two systems from the same series/batch?

 What happens if the check is successful?
-A window similar to the one below appears:
+A window exactly like the one in the photo below appears:

-After that, press the " R”, confirming our desire.
+After this, press the “ R", confirming our desire.

 Attention!
-If you don't see the inscription "To try to restore the selected a copy of Windows press R" - don't go on installation, otherwise you will irrevocably overwrite the already installed copy.
+If you don't you see the inscription "To try to restore the selected copy of Windows press R" - don't continue installation, otherwise you will irrevocably overwrite the already installed copy.

 Then the screen changes and we see the following window:

-A few seconds later, this is the picture:
+After a few seconds, this is the picture:

-In appearance - it is very similar to installing from scratch, but we remember that we have Windows won't boot and we are doing it recovery !
+In appearance, it looks very similar to installing from scratch, but we remember that we have Windows won't boot and we are doing exactly that recovery !

-After the installation is complete, we restart the computer and - Windows loads!
+After the installation is complete, we reboot the computer and - Windows boots!

 As you remember, in my case it was Windows 2000, but the result and the process itself looked exactly the same for XP.